Skip to content

 Permissions & approvals

 agent_permission controls whether mistral.rs may run an agent action after the model asks for one.
-It applies to all server-executed actions, not just Python: code execution, web search, file tools, registered callbacks, and external tool dispatch.
+It applies to all server-executed actions, not just Python: code execution, shell, web search, file tools, registered callbacks, and external tool dispatch.

 Terminal window